Why I Self Published📄📄

 For readers it conjures images of 99 cent kindle books with a PowerPoint cover and text riddled with plot holes and misplaced punctuation.

-There are times I've dismissed self-publishing.
-But now I am publishing a book without even trying to go through traditional process and I can hear my own question ringing back at me - why are you self publishing?
+There are times I’ve dismissed self-publishing.
+But I also published a book without even trying to go through traditional process and I can hear my own question ringing back at me - why are you self publishing?

 What we have to say is driven by who we want to say it too.
 Publishing is the method we use to connect our writing to potential readers.
 In my case, the poems in Seasons of Thought started with a personal challenge - could I write one poem every day for a year?
 It was a challenge meant to grow my creativity, cultivate the discipline I have so often lacked in writing, and see the everyday beauty in the world.

-A year later I had written a poem every day and learned along the way , but I also was left with a question - what do I do with all these poems?
+A year later I had written a poem every day and learned along the way, but I also was left with a question - what do I do with all these poems?
 For me the decision to self publish didn’t happen all at once.
-It was a gradual realization that 1) I I had a project I wanted to see through to completion and 2) that I was saying something with these poems that I still wanted to share, even after two years.
+It was a gradual realization that 1) I I had a project I wanted to see through to completion and 2) that I was saying something with these poems that I still wanted to share, even two years after I had wrote those poems.

 There are a lot of pieces to the publishing process - editing and cover art are the most prominent, but there’s also typesetting, choosing the type of paper and binding, ordering proofs, marketing, and distribution.
 Traditional publishers handle all the pieces of the process in return for a portion of the author’s profits; the author saves time and gains the expertise of people who have done this thousands of times.